 What is “Fair Trade”?

-EthicalTree uses the same definitions for “Fair Trade” as our community partner Fair Trade Ottawa Équitable (FTOÉ), which requires Fair Trade products to be certified and labelled by an acceptable third party.
+EthicalTree uses the same definitions for “Fair Trade” as our community partner Fair Trade Ottawa Équitable (FTOÉ), which requires Fair Trade products to be certified and labeled by an acceptable third party.
 Visit FTOÉ’s online FAQs more information on Fair Trade certification.

-While “Direct Trade” can also often be beneficial to producers from developing countries, we do not include it as an ethical criteria on our website because there is no means of certifying or proving that a “Direct Trade” business treats its producers in a fair way – it simply means that they have a direct relationship with the producer.
+While “Direct Trade” can also often be beneficial to producers from developing countries, we do not include it as an ethical criteria on our website because there are no means of certifying or proving that a “Direct Trade” business treats its producers in a fair way – it simply means that they have a direct relationship with the producer.

 Who is behind EthicalTree?

 Siavash and Frank were both very passionate about ethical consumerism and empowering consumers to vote with their dollars.
 While studying together at the University of Ottawa, they both were frustrated at how difficult it was to find businesses that were vegetarian or Fair Trade.
 They decided to launch EthicalTree.com as a free service to make it easier for consumers to find ethical businesses and they quickly realized that many others shared the same frustrations and needed a better platform for ethical consumerism.
-Kelsea, another passionate ethical consumer and entrepreneur, quickly joined the team on their mission to grow ethical consumerism in Ottawa and beyond.
+Kelsea, another passionate ethical consumer and entrepreneur, quickly joined the team on their mission to grow ethical consumerism in North America, and beyond.

 Today, EthicalTree is operated by Willy, Siavash, and Frank.
 Willy joined the team in late 2016 as the technology lead and has been hard at work improving the EthicalTree platform and preparing for the development of mobile apps in the near future.